yhadzhiev/ICS-Splitter/ReadMe.md

 App icon by ByteDance IconPark

 Runs on .NET 8.
 Created in Visual Studio with Windows Forms and C#.

-Free modify, improve and to distribute free of charge and in good faith.
+Free to modify, improve and to distribute free of charge and in good faith.